dnwiebe/Scala_Katas/README.md

 the score will be either of the form "Alice forty, Bob fifteen" if the players have different scores, or of the form "Love all" if the scores are the same.

+When a player has forty and scores again, what happens depends on the other player's score.
+If the other player has forty as well, the game moves on to the Relative Stage.
+If the other player does not have forty yet, the game is over.

 In the second stage, the Relative Stage, the representation of the score depends on how many points one player has